DippoldEJ/Satellite-Datasets/README.md

 # Satellite-Datasets
-Working repo to save educational sample dataset for research
+Working repo to save educational sample datasets for research